 Predictive power or predictive probability of success (PPoS), if success is defined simply as the rejection of the null hypothesis, is an analogous measure of PoS in an interim analysis setting.
 It is defined as the conditional power averaged over a range of treatment effects, with weights based upon current belief about the effect size, represented by its posterior distribution.
 The posterior distribution of effect size can be based on interim data only (i.e., derived as non-informative prior + interim data) or on both pre-trial knowledge and interim results (informative prior + interim data).

-💡 Helpful Tip: Explaining PoS-like Measures at Interim Looks
+💡 Helpful Tip: Explaining PoS-like Measures at Interim Looks:

 "Conditional Power: 'Given what we've seen so far, and assuming the drug's true effect is X for the rest of the trial, what's our chance of success?'."